-Under the Licensing Regulation, electricity generation companies are now required to obtain a preliminary generation licence from the EMRA first, while they complete the necessary process to be granted a full generation licence.
+Under the Licence Regulation, electricity generation companies are now required to obtain a pre-licence from the EMRA first, while they complete the necessary process to be granted a full generation licence.

-A preliminary licence allows holders to obtain further approvals, permissions, licences and similar authorisations which are necessary to begin investments in generation plants, as well as to acquire property and usufruct rights pertaining to the proposed site of the generation plant.
+A pre-licence allows holders to obtain further approvals, permissions, licences and similar authorisations which are necessary to begin investments in generation plants, as well as to acquire property and usufruct rights pertaining to the proposed site of the generation plant.
+The period of the pre-licence cannot be more than 24 months.